Chez l'escargot

 OK, there was the cinema and the swimming pool, and the NAAFI was located just yards from our billet, well within staaggering distance after a heavy night on Younger's Double Century.
 The NAAFI, though, had its limitations; no girls, the inevitability of Jock Sneddon getting legless and singing mournful Scottish songs until dawn, and with only the dubious 'closing time' pleasure of spraying fire extinguishers over the slumbering occupants of adjacent billets after 'lights out'.

-Myself,(left) and Gordon Benbow, relaxing at the YMCA before
+Myself,(left) and Gordon Benbow, relaxing at the YMCA before moving out to Cabaret Andalus for the night's action. |

 Now and again though, we did manage a night out in the fleshpots of Baghdad, which meant an overnight stay at the YMCA.